ibm-client-engineering/packer-rhel-vsphere/README.md

 Enter your Red Hat Subscription Manager offline token again:
 ```

 6. The download will start.
+After download completes there will be a pause while the verification is done.
+Select `q` after a successful download.

 ```shell
 Downloading: rhel-8.10-x86_64-dvd.iso => iso/linux/red-hat-enterprise-linux/8.10/amd64.